davidwangdw/MyPlaces/README.md

 # MyPlaces
-MyPlaces is an iOS application that helps you keep track of any interesting locations you come across suing the core data framework to store each location object.
+MyPlaces is an iOS application that helps you keep track of any interesting locations you come across using the core data framework to store each location object.